 My parents did not see anything when I went out partying.

-- 50 French Slang Words that Your Teacher Hides from You
+- 50 French Slang Words You Won’t Learn in a Classroom

 - French Swear Words: Learn to Curse Like a Local!